eeNoo, From the old Scots tongue; eenoo – just now, at the present time, in a short time, at once.

 The Palate

 Smooth and refreshing.
 The raspberries are evident, as is the honey.
 It gives a real sweet edge to the gin but is balanced perfectly with the juniper and orange peel which come through quite quickly.
 It is a superb sipping gin.
 Clean, fresh and not spirituous at all.
-Add some tonic and fresh strawberries for a real summer explosion.

 Our label artwork pays tribute to an Inuit called Eenoo who ventured to Aberdeenshire in the 1800s.
 May his story live on and might you drink a wee toast to his adventurous spirit.